reach-sh/reach-lang/docs/src/guide/parallelReduce/index.md

 Generally speaking it is an abbreviation of a `{!rsh} while` loop pattern.

 The variables you set are repeatedly updated uniquely by each one of your participants until the loop condition no longer holds.
-Values are updated via return statements, continue is implicit.
+Values are updated via `{!rsh} return` statements, while `{!rsh} continue` is implicit.

 If some thing or many things can be done by many different people, you use a parallelReduce to handle the fork and cases.